kgyebnar/routechecker/README.md

 # routechecker
-pulling routes from public IRR databases for AS-es
+pulling routes from public IRR databases

+AS.txt require input as list of AS-es comma separated AS list